trinodb/trino/presto-docs/src/main/sphinx/admin/session-property-managers.rst

     session-property-manager.config-file=etc/session-property-config.json

-Change the value of ``session-property-manager.config-file`` to point to a JSON config file, which can be an absolute path, or a path relative to the Presto data directory.
+Change the value of ``session-property-manager.config-file`` to point to a JSON config file, which can be an absolute path, or a path relative to the Trino data directory.

 This configuration file consists of a list of match rules, each of which specify a list of conditions that the query must meet, and a list of session properties that should be applied